-On December 1, 2021, we entered into a Loan Assignment and Assumption Agreement, or Loan Assignment, with Decathlon Alpha IV, L.P., or Decathlon and Craig Technical Consulting, Inc ("CTC") pursuant to which we assumed \$1,106,164 in loans (the "Decathlon Note") to CTC by Decathlon.
-In connection with our assumption of the Decathlon Note, CTC reduced the principal of the Note Payable - related party by \$1.4 million.
+On December 3, 2021, we entered into a Loan Assignment and Assumption Agreement, or Loan Assignment, with Decathlon Alpha IV, L.P., or Decathlon and Craig Technical Consulting, Inc ("CTC") pursuant to which we assumed the Decathlon Note.
+In connection with our assumption of the Decathlon Note, CTC reduced the principal of the Note Payable - related party by \$1.4 million for an aggregate principal balance of \$2.6 million.
 The Company recorded a reclassification of \$1,106,164 from Note Payable - related party to Note payable - non- current (Decathlon note) and recorded forgiveness of note payable - related party of \$293,836.
 (See Note 12)

 Management believes that the assumption of the Decathlon Note from CTC is in our best interests because in connection therewith, Decathlon released us from a cross-collateralization agreement it was a party to with CTC for a loan of a greater amount.
 Also in connection with the Loan Assignment on December 3, 2021, we entered into a Revenue Loan and Security Agreement, or RLSA, with Decathlon and our CEO, Carol Craig, pursuant to which we pay interest based on a minimum rate of one (1) times the amount advanced and make monthly payments based on a percentage of our revenue calculated as an amount equal to the product of (i) all revenue for the immediately preceding month multiplied by (ii) the Applicable Revenue Percentage, defined as 4% of revenue for payments due during any month.
-The Decathlon Note is secured by our assets and is guaranteed by CTC and matures the earliest of: (i) December 9, 2023, (ii) immediately prior to a change of control, or (iii) upon an acceleration of the obligations due to a default under the RLSA.
+The Decathlon Note is secured by our assets and is guaranteed by CTC and matures the earliest of: (i) December 9, 2024, (ii) immediately prior to a change of control, or (iii) upon an acceleration of the obligations due to a default under the RLSA.
 As a result, on December 31, 2021, the Company recorded the forgives of note payable-related party of \$293,836 and the reclass of \$1,106,164 from Note Payable - related party to Note Payable.

-During the years ended December 31, 2022 and 2021, the Company recorded interest expense of \$738,048 and \$13,887, respectively, which included an additional accrual estimate based on the principal and accrued but unpaid interest payment due when the note matures, and made payments of \$258,949 and \$2,069, respectively.
-As of December 31, 2022 and 2021, the Company recorded principal amount and accrued interest of \$1,599,150 and \$1,120,051 on the balance sheet, respectively.
+During the years ended December 31, 2023 and 2022, the Company recorded interest expense of \$721,119 and \$738,048, respectively, which included an additional accrual estimate based on the principal and accrued but unpaid interest payment due when the note matures, and made payments of \$252,983 and \$258,949, respectively.
+As of December 31, 2023 and 2022, the Company recorded principal amount and accrued interest of \$2,017,286 and \$1,599,150 on the balance sheet, respectively.
 At maturity the Company will be required to pay approximately \$2.2M representing the Decathlon Note and accrued but unpaid interest.